humair-m/zuhri/README.md

 ## 🧠 Acknowledgment

-This dataset is part of an effort to improve linguistic tools and speech resources for underrepresented languages like Urdu.
-Special thanks to all contributors and the open-source community for support and feedback.
+This dataset is part of an ongoing effort to support low-resource languages like Urdu in the field of speech and language technologies.
+Thank you to the open-source community for continuous support and feedback.

 ---